tonytsoi/var_equity/README.md

-# var_equity
-Basic Estimation Methods of Value at Risk (VaR) and Expected Shortfall for Equity Portfolios
+# Basic Estimation Methods of Value at Risk (VaR) and Expected Shortfall for Equity Portfolios